sarra-bouhenni/resume/index.md

    In this internship, I worked on the development of an e-learning platform for teaching matchematics to high school students in Algeria.
 My responsibilities included:
    * The design and developement of the platform UI on top of Jomla.
-   * Preparation and integration of the different math quizzes to the platform.
+   * Preparation and integration of the different math quizzes in the platform.

 ## Technical Experience